The JMS API Programming Model

 You can create an unidentified producer by specifying

-.
+nullas the argument tocreateSenderorcreatePublisher.
 With an unidentified producer, you can wait to specify which destination to send the message to until you send or publish a message.

 Once you have created a message producer, you can use it to send messages.
 (You have to create the messages first; see Section 3.6, "Messages.")
 With a

-, you use thesend
+QueueSender, you use thesendmethod:

 queueSender.send(message);